Easy Excel Upload

 ❌ Don’t have any blank rows between rows of data.
 When the system encounters an empty Column A in any row, the system interprets that blank cell as the end of the file.

-✅ Do feel free to include multiple course and publishing numbers in any one file
+✅ Do feel free to include multiple course/publishing numbers in any one file

-❌ Don’t include in this file anyone not receiving full course credit.
-If reporting attendees that did not complete the course in full, you will want to use the other Excel file.
+❌ Don’t include any licensees who did not receive full credit.
+If you would like to include attendees that did not complete the course in full, you will need to use the other Excel file.
 The Partial Credit Excel file can be used to report full and partial credit attendees simultaneously.

 ✅ Do feel free to leave Column G blank if you only report course completion credit for the Florida Department of Health and Florida Statewide Public Guardianship Office.

 ❌ Don’t leave blank the following columns: Column A, E, F, or G.

 ✅ Do include a course number in either column B or C, but not both.